-- a. the adjudicating board had carried out its evaluation correctly, namely the offer submitted by the appellant company was not according to tender conditions since the product could not be supplied with the requested remaining shelf life; - b. given the declarations made by the appellant company's representative, the contracting authority would have to either re-issue the tender with amended c. since mid-December 2011 the tender document regarding the supply of medicines had been amended with regard to such aspects as the shelf life and the submission samples in a way that suppliers were being given more leeway;
+- a. the adjudicating board had carried out its evaluation correctly, namely the offer submitted by the appellant company was not according to tender conditions since the product could not be supplied with the requested remaining shelf life; - b. given the declarations made by the appellant company's representative, the contracting authority would have to either re-issue the tender with amended conditions or use an alternative procurement procedure other than the open tender one; - since mid-December 2011 the tender document regarding the supply of medicines had been amended with regard to such aspects as the shelf life and the submission samples in a way that suppliers were being given more leeway;